On the beat

-Chief Robert Winsor plans to leave his car in the Public Safety Department parking lot most days.
-The new head of public safety prefers to walk to meetings, saying that each trip across campus is an opportunity to get to know students, faculty and staff.
+Chief Robert Winsor plans to leave his car in the Campus Safety Department parking lot most days.
+The new head of Campus Safety prefers to walk to meetings, saying that each trip across campus is an opportunity to get to know students, faculty and staff.

 “Every time that I run into someone while walking across campus and can take a few moments to chat with them or just say ‘hello’ to a person that I haven’t met before, I think that’s an important opportunity to be building relationships,” said Chief Winsor, who took command of the department in early September.

 The emphasis on building community is a central focus for Winsor, who has nearly 30 years experience in law enforcement and public safety.
 For him, it can take many forms—participating in campus-wide projects, attending student events and fundraisers and cheering on the college’s athletic teams.

 Vice President of Finance and Administration Meghan Kass said of the new chief, “Rob brings to Wheaton a strong background in municipal law enforcement and campus safety, as well as a demonstrated commitment to community policing and building relationships.”

 Winsor comes to campus most recently from Lasell College in Newton.
 He began his higher education career at Rhode Island College.
 Prior to that, he served more than 25 years in local law enforcement, including two decades as a member of the Pawtucket Police Department.

 “I had known my entire life that I wanted to be a police officer,” he said.

 Before becoming an officer, however, Winsor served three years in the U.S. Air Force.

 “I took the opportunity to do something totally different just to be sure that law enforcement was what I really wanted to do,” he said.

 In the armed services, he worked as an air traffic controller.